A closer look at big families

 “I don’t know how you do it!”

-“There are certain chores, like preparing meals, that take the same amount of time regardless of how many kids you have,” says Christiane.
+“There are certain chores, like cooking meals, that take the same amount of time regardless of how many kids you have,” says Christiane.
 “You also slowly get used to having to make more,” notes Véronique.
 “We didn’t have all of our kids at once!”

-Family can indeed be a great source of support, but they are not always close by.
-“In Cameroon, we had cousins, aunts, grandmothers we could turn to,” says Yves.
-“It’s different here; we have no family and are just starting to build a support system.”
+Family can indeed be a great source of support, but they aren’t always close by.
+“In Cameroon, we had cousins, aunts, and grandmothers we could turn to,” says Yves.
+“It’s different here; we don’t have any family and are just starting to build a support system.”
 Sonia, on the other hand, is fortunate enough to have her parents nearby.
-They live next door in an intergenerational home.
-“It’s not that often that they look after the kids, but they’re always there if we need a hand,” she says.
+They all live together in an intergenerational home.
+“They don’t look after the kids that often, but they’re always there if we need a hand,” she says.

 “How do you make time for everyone?”

-In a family that is growing fast, it can seem like a challenge to give attention to every child.
+In a family that is growing fast, it can be a challenge to give attention to every child.
 “I try to find moments where I spend time with all of my kids,” says Sonia.
 “I’ll organize games that we all play together, for example.”
 In Christiane’s view, “Every child has different needs.
 The key is adapting to each child rather than trying a one-size-fits-all approach.”
 Despite not always having a chance to spend quality time with each of their kids, the parents we spoke with don’t feel their children lack attention.

 Another bonus is that the kids become very resourceful.
 “If one of our girls sees that I’m busy, she’ll ask her sisters for help or just find a solution on her own,” says Sonia.